-- If no lights try different charger.
+- If no lights try different charger which you know works.

 This is the electric current that remains on your circuits or power supply even when you have not connected your power supply or battery.
 When you use your computer flea power also called static electricity may collect on the circuits this can disrupt how the laptop normally works and may cause your laptop not to power on.